tim-clifford/git-tutorial/README.md

 The simplest solution is to use Git Bash, which you can get from [the official download page](https://git-scm.com/download).
 The default options are fine.

-A more extendible solution is to install Windows Subsystem for Linux (WSL), which is a full Linux kernel in a virtual machine.
+A more extensible solution is to install Windows Subsystem for Linux (WSL), which is a full Linux installation in a virtual machine.
 (If you think this is too much, just use Git Bash)

 You may also be interested in downloading the _Windows Terminal_ from the Microsoft Store.

 **MacOS**

 The must-have package manager on MacOS is [Homebrew](https://brew.sh), which